coashby/orfaqs/README.md

-# orfaq
-An open-source tool for genomic sequence analysis and queries.
+# ORFaqs: The Open Reading Frame Analysis and Queries Tool for Genomic Sequences